The best Black Friday deals 2018

 Apple MacBook Pro (2016) 15-inch with Touch Bar

 This is a brilliant deal on a MacBook Pro that knocks £590 off the usual asking price.
 The 15-inch MacBook Pro comes with 16GB RAM, 256GB SSD and the Touch Bar as well.
-We'll be hard pushed to find a better deal on a MacBook this Black Friday.
+We'll be hard pushed to find a better deal on a MacBook this Cyber Monday.

 View Deal

-If you've snapped up some bargain bits of tech this Black Friday, then you may want to make sure they're protected
+If you've snapped up some bargain bits of tech this Cyber Monday, then you may want to make sure they're protected

 That's where Protect Your Bubble can come in.
 For £13.99 per month you can cover three gadgets against theft, damage and mechanical breakdown anywhere in the world.
 With the amount you've just spent on gadgets, thinking about insuring them just makes sense.
 Price excludes loss cover which is an optional extra.
 Protect Your Bubble Gadget Insurance is underwritten by Assurant General Insurance Limited.
 Excesses, exclusions & limitations apply.